tonyhb/tonyhb.com/posts/Unsuck your vagrant: Developing in one VM with Vagrant and Docker.md

 CoreOS is an ambitious linux distro aimed at easy, scalable server deployments. **It's super lightweight, and it comes with Docker pre-installed.**
-It's aim is to make serving Docker-based apps a synch.
+It's aim is to make serving Docker-based apps a cinch.
 This is why it's our OS of choice - its skinny filesize and easy installation are also bonuses!
 Plus, I really wanted to test it.